How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 • People with heart diseases, blood disorders, or respiratory issues

-However, in extreme cases, CO poisoning may even kill a person within 5 minutes.
+However, in extreme cases, CO poisoning can kill a person in under 5 minutes.

 Theresa Orr